chkrish9/GitCmdsTesting/README.md

 .gitignore
 ==============
-Add file(relative path) to ignore files while commit
+Add files(relative path of the files) to ignore files while commit